SpenceKonde/arduino-tiny-841/README.md

   in the "Allow" column for "Full Control".
 If not, click Edit, select Users, and click the checkbox to Allow Full Control.
 Apply.

 * Open avrdude.conf using any text editor.
-Copy/paste the contents of avrdude_conf.txt onto the end of avrdude.conf and save.
+At the end of the file, copy+paste the contents of avrdude_conf_16x or 106 (depending on which version of the IDE you are using)

-*IF YOU ARE USING ARDUINO 1.6:*
+* If YOU ARE USING ARDUINO VERSION 1.6.2, delete platform.txt and rename platform_162.txt to platform.txt.

-* open the arduino-tiny-841 folder, and create a new folder named "avr".
-  Move the cores, libraries, and bootloaders folders, as well as boards.txt, platform.txt, platform_162.txt, and programmers.txt into "avr"

-* If you are using Arduino 1.6.2, delete platform.txt and rename platform_162.txt to platform.txt.
+* If you are using Arduino 1.0.x, move the contents of C:\Users\YourName\Documents\Arduino\hardware\arduino-tiny-841\avr\ to C:\Users\YourName\Documents\Arduino\hardware\arduino-tiny-841\

 *IF YOU ARE USING ARDUINO 1.0.x, you must update the compiler toolchain*